daawinpa/beautiful-jekyll/aboutme.md

 # PROFESSIONAL CERTIFICATION

-I am an  affiliate member of Association of Chartered Certified Accountants, ACCA (United Kingdom),
-and currently a candidate of the Society of Actuaries /Casualty Actuarial Society.
+I am an  affiliate member of Association of Chartered Certified Accountants, ACCA (United Kingdom),and currently a candidate of the Society of Actuaries/Casualty Actuarial Society.

 # CAREER HISTORY